All Episodes

 Democratic cowardice.

-And how the activists on the left are not going to tolerate it.
+The refusal to stand up for your beliefs and how the activists on the left are not going to tolerate it.

 Greetings and welcome back.

-It's a Rush Limbaugh program, and this is the EIB Network.
+It's a Rush Limbaugh program and this is the EIB Network.

 A program that meets and surpasses all audience expectations on a daily basis.

-Ralph Nees of People for the American Way has lashed out at Senator Patrick DePenz Leakey Leahy for announcing he intends to vote for the confirmation of Judge John Roberts to be Chief Justice of the United States of America.
+Ralph Nees of People for the American Way has lashed out at Senator Patrick DePenz, Leakey Leahy, for announcing he intends to vote for the confirmation of Judge John Roberts to be Chief Justice of the United States of America.

 People for the American Way and Ralph Nees put out the following statement.

-Following the announcement by Senate Judiciary Committee ranking member Patrick Leahy that he will support Chief Justice nominee John Roberts, people for the American Way says this.
+Following the announcement by Senate Judiciary Committee Ranking Member Patrick Leahy that he will support Chief Justice nominee John Roberts, People for the American Way says this.

 Senator Leahy eloquently made all the arguments against the confirmation of Judge Roberts and then made a decision that contradicted his own compelling reasoning.